sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Platform_API_Deep_Dives/Android_API_Deep_Dives/Android_Intent_Filters.md

 Note that the <activity> node you just copied over already contains an <intent-filter> element.
 The elements inside the filter describe to the Android OS that this activity is the initial activity to launch for the application.
 Do not remove this intent filter or the application will not be available in the application launcher menu.

-If you change the name of the application, you will need to copy the newly generated android:name value from the AndroidManifest.xml file and overwrite the old value in the tiapp.xml file.
+{{% alert title="⚠️ Warning" color="primary" %}}If you change the name of the application, you will need to copy the newly generated android:name value from the AndroidManifest.xml file and overwrite the old value in the tiapp.xml file.{{% /alert %}}

 ### Declare intent filters